olliesharp5/august-hackathon-team1/README.md

 * [Pixabay](https://pixabay.com/ "8 bit sounds free library") was used for downloading sound effects and music.
 * [Miro](https://miro.com "creative project manager software") was used for brainstorming and making notes, task list.
 * [Gitpod](https://gitpod.io "cloud based IDE") was used for development.
+* [FireBase](https://https://firebase.google.com/ "Database") was used for our database.

 ## Deployment & Local Development